Winter answers your questions here! Click on the questions below to get your answers.

 How are you doing today?

-I am happy and healthy, living in my pool at CMA with my best pal, Panama.
+I am healthy and doing just fine, living in my pool at CMA with my best pal, Hope.
 There are lots of visitors coming to see me each day and I just love meeting new people!

 How do you feel about all the attention?